Five Nights at Freddy's: Security Breach: Ruin

-Some time after the events of the main story, Gregory becomes trapped within the Pizzaplex–now abandoned–once again, this time by an unknown entity beneath.
+Some time after the events of the main story, Gregory becomes trapped within the Pizzaplex—now abandoned—once again, this time by an unknown entity beneath.
 To free him, his friend Cassie arrives and collects different items around the complex.
 These items include a security mask, which allows her to access a Virtual Augmented Neural Network Integration ("V.A.N.N.I.") unit.
 Gregory guides Cassie through the Pizzaplex and instructs her to disable several security nodes in order to access a sinkhole, with the last one being a now-blinded Roxanne "Roxy" Wolf which Cassie tearfully disables.
-As she goes through the complex, Cassie encounters damaged versions of the complex's animatronics, in which she fries Monty to death, repairs Chica using her voicebox, and fuses the Attendant's Sun and Moon forms into an "Eclipse".
+As she goes through the complex, Cassie encounters damaged versions of the complex's animatronics, in which she fries Monty with a neon bonnie sign, repairs Chica using her voicebox, encounters damaged versions of the Music Men and a prototype Glamrock Freddy, and fuses the Attendant's Sun and Moon forms into an "Eclipse".
 She is also hunted by a digital entity in the form of a rabbit whenever she is wearing the security mask.

 After disabling Roxy, a distressed Cassie makes her way into the sinkhole and the remnants of Freddy Fazbear's Pizza.
 She disables the security protocols of the location, and shuts down a program named M.X.E.S. (the server for the rabbit entity).
 When she enters the room Gregory was trapped in, she instead discovers a skeletal animatronic known as the "Mimic", who is using Gregory's vocal patterns to trick Cassie into releasing him.
-The Mimic chases after Cassie as the real Gregory leads her to an elevator, with the Mimic overpowering a rebooted Roxanne in the process.
+The Mimic chases after Cassie as the real Gregory leads her to an elevator, with the Mimic overpowering a rebooted Roxy in the process.

 As the elevator ascends, Gregory reveals that the Mimic was trapped in the sinkhole for some time, and M.X.E.S. was built to stop it from escaping.
 Since Cassie shut down the security nodes and M.X.E.S., the Mimic is now free.
 Though Gregory appreciates Cassie risking her life for him, he tells her that he cannot allow the Mimic to be freed.
 Gregory apologetically disables the elevator, sending the car plummeting to the ground with Cassie still inside, where she is found by Roxy.
 An alternate ending can also be acquired where the Mimic is defeated by Cassie via a device that grabs it and shuts it down.